-This page contains a calculator which can be used to design a guaranteed basic income or a negative income tax in the United States, using hard Census data and spending data from the Congressional Budget Office.
-In its basic form, the tool only requires two inputs to calculate the costs of various forms of a […]
+This page contains a tool to design a guaranteed basic income or a negative income tax in the United States.
+It uses hard Census data and spending data from the Congressional Budget Office.
+In its basic form, the tool only requires two inputs to calculate the costs of various forms of a guaranteed basic income (or […]

 On this page is a daily inflation calculator for the United States.
 It uses Consumer Price Index data from the BLS from 1913 until the present day, and interpolates or extrapolates to give daily estimates.
 You can enter a starting amount and we’ll estimate how much it would take on the ending date to match […]